backerabu/Asynchronous-Flutter/README.md

  },
 )
 ```
 In this example, FutureBuilder waits for the fetchUsername() future to complete.
 While it's waiting, it displays a loading indicator.
 If the future completes with an error, it displays the error message.
-Otherwise, it displays the username4.
+Otherwise, it displays the username.